olubusade/myapp/README.md

-This is a patient web app to fetch medication and filter respecitvely from frontend cd frontend
+This is a cyber patient web app to fetch medication and filter respecitvely from frontend cd frontend

 npm install